tgerboui/nona-lib/README.md

 ### Open an account

 Before using an account, you need to open it.
-To open an account, you must have sent some funds to it from another account (see [Send a transaction](#send-a-transaction) to send some funds from an opened account).
+To open an account, you must have sent some funds to it from another account.

 Then call the open method: